How To Treat Distemper In Dogs

 Distemper in Dogs Diagnosis

-If your vet suspects secondary illness like pneumonia then chest x-rays will be recommended and most likely a urinalysis taken.
+If your vet suspects a secondary illness like pneumonia, then chest x-rays will be recommended, and most likely a urinalysis will be taken.
 There are additional laboratory tests that can be used to help diagnose distemper in dogs.
 One of the more commonly used is the polymerase chain reaction (PCR) test, which works in detecting distemper in dogs who have not yet been vaccinated against it but can not distinguish between a dog who is actually infected with distemper and a dog who has been vaccinated against it.

-However, recently a test is offered that can differentiate between the vaccine antibodies and the actual distemper virus.
+However, recently, a test is offered that could differentiate between the vaccine antibodies and the actual distemper virus.
 If your dog is infected with distemper, the level of replicating virus is exponentially higher than what is found in a vaccine.
 This new test can provide actual levels of the vaccine strain present, helping to determine actual distemper or a distemper vaccination.

 In the end, diagnosing distemper is determined through a combination of your dog’s history, veterinary examination, tests from blood, and urine, or a swab of the eye.
 Sometimes even all of these tests do not confirm distemper in your dog.